zieglerk/zieglerk.github.io/pages/publications.md

-  Mathematiker-Vereinigung (German Mathematical Society) has published a <a href="https://www.mathematik.de/images/DMV/dmvm-2019-0040.pdf">position paper</a> (in German) to serve as a basis for a discussion.
-It is highly recommended.
+  Mathematiker-Vereinigung (German Mathematical Society) has published a <a href="https://www.mathematik.de/images/DMV/dmvm-2019-0040.pdf">position paper</a> (in German) and has also signed the <a href="https://sfdora.org/read/">San Francisco Declaration on Research Assessment</a>.
+Both are recommended reading when research is evaluated.

 # Dissertation